TJ1an/TCP1101-Assignment/PART2.md

     - Save option
     - Load option
     - Quit option
+6. Game Flow
+    - Characters do not overlap.
+    - Each character takes turns to move and each move is explained what occurs.
+    - Game ends when Alien or zombie is defeated.
+    - Can choose to play again with board loaded up again or exit.
 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.